You are viewing this course for September start 2024

 How will I be taught?

 Our courses are taught through lectures, seminars, workshops, laboratory and computer practical classes, small group tutorials, field courses and individual supervision of project work.

 How will I be assessed?

 We assess our students through a different range of methods.
-Some modules are assessed in part through traditional exams, but some have elements of coursework.
-We also have some modules that may require the student to produce practical reports, oral presentations, the design of web pages, production of short films, or contribution to online discussion forums.
-Some modules, notably the tutorials and field courses are assessed entirely through coursework.
+Some modules are assessed in part through traditional exams, but most have elements of coursework.
+We also have some modules that may require you to produce practical reports, oral presentations, the design of web pages, production of short films, or contribution to online discussion forums.
+Some modules, notably the tutorials and field courses, are assessed entirely through coursework.

 Environmental Earth Science offers a unique look at the environmental geology of the universe, with topics ranging from planetary formation to hydrochemistry to lab techniques.
 You can be sure of never being bored!
 Pendle Hill